DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-01-11-addding-a-school-when-ther-is-no-javascript-available.md

 Selecting a school from the list allows the user to continue and add the school.

-We show an error message if the user tries to continue without selecting a school.
+If the user tries to continue without selecting a school, we show an error message:

+> Select a school

+If the user tries to add a school a second time, we show an error message:

+> School has already been added

 If the school the user is looking for isn’t listed or there aren’t any results, the user can change their search, which takes them back to the initial search form.